3 Steps to Building Happiness

 To start building happiness, you’ll first want to know which skills you need to build.
 Why?
 Well, let's use math as an example.
 Pretend you are a new student at a new school.
 Because I don’t know what you learned at your previous school, I give you a placement test to find out which skills you have mastered and which skills you still need to learn.
 Let’s say I discover that you are ready for algebra so I put you in an algebra class.
 Great!
 You’re all set.

 But I do have some good news.
 You can make the happiness process go faster by practicing the right skills in the right way.
 More specifically, you can practice the skills that have the biggest impact on happiness, and practice them in the ways that are the most enjoyable for you.
-This way you’ll make more progress in less time and you’ll be less likely to quit along the way.
+This way you’ll make more progress towards your happiness goals in less time, and you’ll be less likely to quit along the way.

 Among the happiness programs that I have worked on, I am always delighted to see just how quickly people make significant progress building their happiness.
 But I am often discouraged to see that just when people start to get the hang of this whole happiness thing, they hit a brick wall.